-This sector has been experiencing a decline in its economic contribution over the years, as illustrated in the graph below.
-GVA measures the value of goods and services produced in an area, industry or sector of an economy, and this is an indicator of the economic contribution of the area, sector or industry.
+This sector has been experiencing a decline in its economic contribution over the years, as illustrated in the graph below however growth is projected over the next five years.
+GVA measures the value of goods and services produced in an area, industry or sector of an economy, and is an indicator of the economic contribution of the area, sector or industry.